tinyfeng/graphql_preloader/README.md

 It will cause Multi-level nested N + 1 problem.

-And you want to resolver it, you can write like this:
+And you want to resolve it, you can write like this:

 ```ruby
 class Resolvers::ProfileResolver < OptimizedFunction